William Lyon Phelps: Personal life

+Phelps was athletic and played what was then the new game of baseball as well as golf and lawn tennis.
+He studied novelists like Leo Tolstoy and Ivan Turgenev.
+During his first year at Yale he offered a course in modern novels.

 In 1938, Life magazine ran an article profiling Phelps's life.
 His wife Annabel died of a stroke in 1939 and William died in 1943.
 Phelps bequeathed the house to his niece Carolyn Hubbard Parcells Lucas.
 In 1951, a museum was opened in the home to house Phelps’s library and to focus on the history of Huron City.
 In 1964, the Pointe aux Barques Life Saving Station house was moved here.
 In 1987, Carolyn Lucas died, and the William Lyon Phelps Foundation took over the house and museum.

-Quotes

-"Music is essentially the manly art ...
-In the entire history of music, in all times and countries, there had never been a woman able to write first-rate music."

-The professor asked his students to discuss the poet Gerard Manley Hopkins's "sprung rhythm" technique.
-One young man handed in his exam reading, "Only God knows the answer to your question.
-Merry Christmas."
-Professor Phelps returned the paper after Christmas with the note, "Happy New Year.
-God gets an A—you get an F."